tariq7299/ArabicApp/dynamic-to-to.md

     - Pass the benefits as children prop or normal prop

-- **Style the subscritpion plan section**
+- **Style the subscritpion plan section**-
+    - Make the cards at the middle
-    -   **Style the price**
+    - make price at the middle
+    - Add some gap/padding between the card and price and button
     -

-- Also Dublicate all of them many times to mock the actual target web
-- Make the card header to be bold
-- Make title of subscriptopn plan section with the correct color
 -